corbett-lab/lineage-curation/autolin/README.md

 the `--mutweights` or `-w` flag acknowledges that certain mutations may not contribute as meaningful of changes to an organism and that certain mutations should be weighted more strongly in their consideration of differences between samples in the same taxa. **to add: helper script for identifying n/ns mutations and prescribing weights to them. also: potentially for certain pathogens weighting certain regions higher. also: potentially hypermutation mutations. **

+the `--samples` or `-p` flag is intended to be used for weighting samples associated with certain phenotypes.
+For example, in MTB, samples with predicted or observed antibiotic resistance can be weighted more heavily in the designation of new lineages.

 ### Example lineage designation.
 As an example, we have extracted a subtree of lineage4.8 from the MTB global phylogeny.
 The original file is available in the repository as `mtb.4.8.pb` and it's visual without autolin designations is available as `mtb.4.8.jsonl.gz`.
+We have also extracted a subtree of XFG from the SARS-CoV-2 global phylogeny.
+This example is available in the repo as `XFG.pangoonly.pb` and it's visual without autolin designations is available as `XFG.pangoonly.jsonl.gz`.

 #### mtb.4.8 autolin settings
 The most basic command to designate new lineages within `mtb.4.8.pb` is `python3 propose_sublineages.py -i mtb.4.8.pb -o mtb.4.8.autolin.pb`.
 The results of this can be observed in `mtb.4.8.autolin.jsonl.gz`.
 To generate recursive sublineages the command is `python3 propose_sublineages.py -i mtb.4.8.pb -r -o mtb.4.8.autolin.r.pb` which relies on a default `-m` setting of 10 and results in lineages as shown in `mtb.4.8.autolin.r.jsonl.gz`.
 The resulting clades and their sizes can be viewed with `matUtils summary -i mtb.4.8.autolin.r.pb -c mtb.4.8.autolin.r.cladecounts.tsv` and `-m` can be toggled according to user needs.
 Lower `-m` values will increase the number of proposed sublineages and decrease the number of samples in a proposed sublineage.

+#### Identifying phenotypes for weighting in MTB
+As an example of how to use phenotypic weighting for consideration in autolin, we have created a helper script that accepts as input an annotated MTB phylogeny and a metadata table containing predicted antibiotic resistance information from TB-profiler. **NOTE: Future scripts will be more generalized than this.
+This is just one example.
+This script employs an ordinal weighting scheme based on drug resistance characterized by the WHO (https://wwwnc.cdc.gov/eid/article/28/9/22-0458_article).

+To use this script, an annotated MTB MAT and its corresponding metadata file is required.
+For this demonstration we use `mtb.4.8.pb` and `mtb.20250912.metadata.tsv.gz` which can be downloaded from https://hgdownload.gi.ucsc.edu/hubs/GCF/000/195/955/GCF_000195955.2/UShER_Mtb_SRA/. *NOTE this script assumes that it is being run from the `autolin` directory and will write outputs to this dir. ** Future versions will be more adaptable. * *Note this script hardcodes output names, if data currently exists in these files it will be overwritten by the newest run of the code* *future versions will avoid overwriting existing data*

+**Future steps: use RAND index to characterize lineages proposed from phenotype weighting **Future steps: create a system for MIC resistance values (not categorical data)

+#### Identifying mutations for weighting in SARS-CoV-2

 ####